HUANGLIZI/WTC/README.md

 utils/ : all the supplementary tools used for our Semi-WTC

+you can use the command "python AAR-NSLKDD.py" for ACTIVE ADAPTION RESAMPLING (AAR).

 you can use the command "python main_demo.py" for demo training and testing.

+At present, the demo file "main_demo.py" is under preparation.

 # Environment